kant799/FlowRecorder/README_en.md

 ## TODO
 - [x] Add real-time customization of report text
 - [x] Add more report export formats `html`
+- [ ] Add a table of contents to the report page with links to corresponding sections.
 - [ ] More ideas are still being considered…

 ## License